SoSly/minecraft/README.md

 You will now be able to launch the "SoSly" minecraft instance.
 Loading will take several minutes, as we have a wide variety of mods.
 You can then connect to the server, which should appear under the Multiplayer menu.

 ## Player Rules
+### Spawn
+Don't take anything from the barrow that you first spawn in except food.
+Those items are there for decoration, not your own advancement.

 ### No Griefing
 Do not grief another player's build.
 If you break it, please fix it.